MMTDigital/config/README.md

 2. Create a change log entry for the release:

 - You'll need an [access token for the GitHub API](https://github.com/settings/tokens/new?description=GitHub%20Changelog%20Generator%20token).
+Since this is a public repository, you only need `public_repo` access for the token.
 Save it to this environment variable: `export GITHUB_AUTH="..."`
 - Run `yarn changelog`.
 The command will find all the labeled pull requests merged since the last release and group them by the label and affected packages, and create a change log entry with all the changes and links to PRs and their authors.
 Copy and paste it to `CHANGELOG.md`.